Raw Brains for Dogs: How Safe Are They?

 Prions are abnormal forms of certain proteins that occur (predominantly) in the brain.
 These prions cause neurodegeneration and death, such as bovine spongiform encephalopathy (BSE), more commonly known as Mad Cow disease.

-The easy answer is that “Dogs are resistant to prion infection, due to the presence of aspartic or glutamic acid at position 163 of their prion protein…providing definitive experimental evidence that dogs are resistant to prion disease” (click to read the research article).
+The easy answer is that “Dogs are resistant to prion infection, due to the presence of aspartic or glutamic acid at position 163 of their prion protein…providing definitive experimental evidence that dogs are resistant to prion disease” (takes you to the research article).